legacysurvey/legacysurvey/pages/dr8/files.rst

 That is, after we produce the catalogs based on fitting to all images simultaneously, we go back to the individual CCDs, select the catalog objects that overlap, and ask what fluxes those objects should have to best match what is observed in the CCD.
 When selecting objects from the catalog, we *resolve* the north and south components using the same cut as in the sweep files and randoms.

 We perform two fits.
 The first is regular forced photometry, where the position and profile of the sources are fixed, and all we are fitting is the flux.
 In the second fit, we compute the source-centered spatial derivatives and fit the amplitudes of those derivatives as well.
-For sources moving less than a pixel or two, this produces an approximate estimate of the motion of the source.
+For sources moving less than a pixel or two, this produces an approximate estimate of the motion of the source (``dra`` and ``ddec``).
 Note that for Gaia sources, this is relative to the Gaia measured proper motion!

 - forced/<camera>/<EXPOS>/forced-<camera>-<EXPOSURE>.fits
-    Where <camera> is one of ``90prime`` for `BASS`_, ``decam`` for `DECaLS`_ or ``mosaic`` for `MzLS`_, <EXPOSURE> is the exposure number (not as an 8-character string, unlike some other data products), and <EXPOS> is the first 5 characters of the exposure number printed as an 8-character string.
+    Where <camera> is one of ``90prime`` for `BASS`_, ``decam`` for `DECaLS`_ or ``mosaic`` for `MzLS`_, <EXPOSURE> is the exposure number (not necessarily as an 8-character string, unlike some other data products), and <EXPOS> is the first 5 characters of the exposure number printed as an 8-character string.